Tips and tricks for setting up TV speakers

 Advantages of soundbars

-Expansion options
+expansion options

 Customize sound modes

-Room acoustics
+room acoustics

-Influence of the room on the sound
+Influence of space on sound

-Avoid asymmetrical installation
+Avoid asymmetrical positioning

-Restart, check updates and connection
+Restart, check for updates, and verify connection

-Perform restart
+Perform a restart

 Install updates